petercorrea/polyglot/02_variables/python.md

 - **`global`**: Used to declare that a variable inside a function is global (outside the function).
-- **`nonlocal`** (Python 3+): Used to declare that a variable inside a nested function refers to a variable in the enclosing (non-global) scope.
+- **`nonlocal`** (Python 3+): Used to declare that a variable inside a nested function refers to a variable in the enclosing (non-global) scope. global and nonlocal keywords allow functions to modify variables defined in outer scopes, directly impacting variable lifetime and visibility across different parts of a program.

 #### Immutability